Understanding Enneagram types in relationships

 Fri Mar 10 2023

-It’s hard to quantify how anyone approaches a relationship, but the enneagram is a good place to start when trying to identify tendencies.
-This article takes a three tiered approach going from a superficial overview to decent depth on each of the types.
+It's hard to quantify how anyone approaches a relationship, but the Enneagram is a good place to start when trying to identify a person's tendencies in a relationship.
+This article dives into those tendencies going into three layers of depth on each of the Enneagram personality types.

 Overview of Enneagram types in a relationship